Health Tech

 Before launch, our research returned an NPS score of 51, outperforming competitors and earning the initiative recognition as "Best in Class" across multiple UX dimensions.
 That validation meant a lot, especially for a product that had never existed before.

-The other big takeaway: you can't design for a space you don't understand.
-Before we could simplify health insurance shopping for our users, our team had to genuinely learn it ourselves.
-That investment of time and curiosity made every design decision sharper.
+2. You can't design for a space you don't understand — Before we could simplify health insurance for our users, we had to genuinely learn it ourselves.
+That investment made every design decision sharper.

 Looking Onward & Next Steps